fredhohman/fredhohman.github.io/_posts/projects/2016-01-20-materials-informatics-grain-growth.md

 [Materials Informatics][mi] is an emerging field that applies data science techniques to material science in order to better understand the discovery and development of advanced materials.
 This is accomplished by building process-structure-property relationships: data-driven models that can predict new material properties much faster than standard simulations.

-This project for **CSE 8803 Materialsmaterial Informatics** aims to build structure-property linkages for grain boundary pinning during grain growth.
+This project for **CSE 8803 Materials Informatics** aims to build structure-property linkages for grain boundary pinning during grain growth.

 <!--more-->